 10 Books to Help Children with Responsibility

-“Helping Children with Responsibility ” by Western MA mom, Lisa Woods.
+“Helping Children with Responsibility ” by Lisa Woods

 Responsibly is something that is learned over time.
 Usually, parents start off with small chores to help children get used to contributing.
 They can help fold laundry, grocery shop, set the table, or lots of other little things.
 Kids love to help, and families can become a team when everybody pitches in.
 Sometimes, a lot of responsibility is put on kids through different circumstances like the death of a parent or a sibling with special needs and that can be tough to handle.
 Reading books about kids going through similar experiences can help.
 The list of books below covers all of these topics and more.

 I Just Forgot (A Little Critter Book) by Mercer Mayer

 I have always loved these Little Critter books.
 This one is a light-hearted approach to kids always saying they “forgot” to do their chores or other responsibilities.
 My kids always liked to point out where Little Critter went wrong and what he should have done.
 As with all the Little Critter books, it’s fun to try to find the spider and grasshopper on each page.

 Even Superheroes Make Mistakes by Shelly Becker (Author), Eda Kaban (Illustrator)

 Making mistakes is part of life, but kids can feel embarrassed or scared to admit it.
 This book shows how even superheroes can make mistakes and how they overcome them.
 The illustrations are fun, and the book does an excellent job of going over different mistakes and how to fix them.